WWE News: Goldberg Shares Thoughts On Roman Reigns’ Withdrawal From Planned ‘WrestleMania 36’ Match

 Goldberg also revealed that he returned home and stopped working out, under the impression that he wouldn’t be competing at WrestleMania.
 That was until he received a phone call informing him that a match against Reigns was still a possibility, until it was confirmed that he’d face Braun Strowman instead.

 During the interview, Goldberg also opened up about his own decision to participate in this year’s WrestleMania, even after his match against Reigns was canceled.
-According to the Hall of Famer, he felt as if he had a “responsibility to the public” because WWE is one of the few forms of entertainment that’s still producing television through the pandemic.
+According to Goldberg, he felt as if he had a “responsibility to the public” because WWE is one of the few forms of entertainment that’s still producing television through the pandemic.

 FOUR @Goldberg Spears cannot keep The #MonsterAmongMen @BraunStrowman down! #WrestleMania pic.twitter.com/ApS1EYhtEi